hubotio/evolution/_drafts/programatically-configured-bots.md

   robot.myawesomehelper()
 ```

-There are some tools that need to be loaded as soon as possible to instrument as much as possible, such as [New Relic](https://newrelic.com/).
-There is no way currently to load that any sooner. [hubot#847](https://github.com/github/hubot/issues/847) is one example of this.
+Some tools need to be initialized as soon as possible to instrument as much as possible.
+There's no easy way to load that any sooner than when Hubot starts loading scripts. [hubot#847](https://github.com/github/hubot/issues/847) is one example of this, where the user wants to instrument Hubot with [New Relic](https://newrelic.com/), but it can't be loaded soon enough to be effective.

-Hubot includes an instance of [expressjs](https://expressjs.com/) in it, for convenience in integrating with other services, and also because some adapters need it.
-Since it is a HTTP server, there are an infinite number of ways to configure it, and it is impossible to accommodate all of them.
-There have been a number of PRs and requests over the year to allow customization of some of its expressjs, and have involved adding an increasing number of environment variables to control the behavior.
-An experienced expressjs user coming onto hubot would not be able to customize the server in a way they would be used to.
-The specifics of allowing this are worth having its own evolution proposal, but a programmatic launch of hubot would be a prerequisite of it.
+Hubot includes an instance of [Express](https://expressjs.com/) in it, for convenience in integrating with other services, and also because some adapters need it.
+Express is itself very configurable, and it's difficult to accommodate that configurability from Hubot.
+There have been PRs and requests over the year to allow customization of some of its Express, and have involved adding an increasing number of environment variables to control the behavior.
+An experienced Express user starting with Hubot would not be able to configure the server in all the ways they are familiar with.
+It's worth a separate evolution proposal for more specifics on that, but a programmatic launch of hubot would be a prerequisite of it.

 Lastly, there is a fair amount of scaffolding to get hubot running.
 Programmatic launching of hubot would allow for a single-file example hubot.
 This would make for a great getting started example, and also obviate the need for a generator which has been programmatic in the past.

 ## Proposed solution